Ruthiejayjay/hng-second-task/README.md

 Users should be able to:

-- Add, Update, Read and Delete a person
+- Add, Update, Read, and Delete a person

 ### Live Links